AI Use Cases/Software

 The Problem

 Software finance teams process invoices across fragmented vendor ecosystems - AWS, GCP, Azure cloud bills; Stripe payment processor statements; SaaS tool subscriptions (Salesforce, HubSpot, Datadog, PagerDuty); and contractor/agency invoices tied to sprint cycles.
-Manual invoice entry into accounting systems creates bottlenecks: AP staff spend 8-12 hours weekly on data extraction, line-item coding, and three-way matching against POs and receipts.
+Manual invoice entry into accounting systems creates bottlenecks: AP staff can spend 8-12 hours weekly on data extraction, line-item coding, and three-way matching against POs and receipts.
 Errors propagate into Snowflake data warehouses and dbt transformation pipelines, corrupting the revenue metrics (ARR, MRR, NRR) that inform board reporting and GTM decisions.
-When invoices fail to code correctly, reconciliation delays push month-end close cycles by 3-5 days, delaying financial forecasting that downstream product and engineering teams depend on for resource planning.
+When invoices fail to code correctly, reconciliation delays can push month-end close cycles by 3-5 days, delaying financial forecasting that downstream product and engineering teams depend on for resource planning.

 Revenue & Operational Impact